chaeyuniris/STRIDE-XAI-Portfolio/README.md

 The core algorithms and system architecture of the STRIDE framework are proprietary and protected by a pending patent (App.
 No. 10-2025-0044029).

 This repository serves as a high-level overview and portfolio of the project's goals, methodology, and key results.
 The full source code is maintained in a private repository.
 I would be happy to discuss the architecture and key implementation details in an interview setting.
+Please feel free to reach out.